conquer-online/comet/Readme.md

 dotnet build
 ```

 After building Comet, open and modify `Comet.Account.config` and `Comet.Game.config` in the compiled bin folder with your MySQL login credentials.
 In MySQL, import scripts located in the repository's sql folder.
 Once imported, open the `realm` table from the `comet.account` database.
 Enter your external IP address (port forwarding required) or an internal IP address for testing (the client does not support 127.0.0.1).
+Make sure your realm name matches the server name selected in the client.

 ## Common Questions & Answers